Fiona-MC/eDNA-sims-pub/README.md

 run_ecoCopulaSimAnalysis.sh

-All of these files will output a csv file with all of the information to make ROC curves or get FDR.
+All of these pipelines will output a csv file with all of the information to make ROC curves or get FDR.

 ### Curves and plots
 get_ROC_stats.R will make a csv file with the statistics for all methods to make a ROC curve.